-DTA can deny your SNAP application —or cut your benefits off —if you had to meet the work registration rules (see question 56) and you voluntarily quit a job without a good reason.
+DTA can deny your SNAP application —or cut your benefits off —if you had to meet the work registration rules (See Are there work rules for SNAP? ) and you voluntarily quit a job without a good reason.
 106 C.M.R §362.310(B)

 The voluntary quit rule may apply to you if:

-- you are subject to the work registration rules (see question 56),
+- you are subject to the work registration rules (See Are there work rules for SNAP? ),

 - you quit a job where you were working 30 or more hours a week,

 - you did not have a good reason for quitting or reducing work hours, (see What is considered a “good cause” reason if I quit my job?) and

 - you are applying for SNAP within 60 days of quitting,

 Quitting a job before applying for SNAP

 If you are the head of household and you voluntarily quit a job within the 60 days before you applied for SNAP with no good reason, DTA’s SNAP rules say that your entire household cannot get SNAP benefits for three months.
 106 C.M.R.§367.800.
 This sanction or punishment on the entire household is more severe than is allowed under the federal SNAP rules.
 Contact MLRI if your SNAP is denied due to voluntary quit.

 The disqualification penalties increase the second and third times the applicant quits a job without good cause.